 For example, SoS is working with a group of passionate volunteers and the Australian Botanic Garden Mount Annan to save the Nielsen Park She-oak.
 Thanks to ongoing efforts, the population continues to grow.

-Generally, the Office of Environment and Heritage is more likely to support translocation where:
+Generally, the Department of Climate Change, Energy, the Environment and Water is more likely to support translocation if:

 - the benefits outweigh the risks

 - it is unlikely to increase the extinction risk for any species

 - the recipient site can support a translocated population

 - the cause of any past decline has been identified and managed.

 Translocation operational policy